helivarma/Bon-Voyage/README.md

-# Bon-Voyage
+# Tripping-Culturally
-Web Scrapes cultural based events, facility to reserves a seat for that event, book a hotel room in nearby places.
+python files for scraping name: PythonApplication1.sln and aspx and c# pages are in travelol folder